Physical Review A - Atomic, Molecular, and Optical Physics

 Department of Physics and Astronomy

 The existence of Greenberger-Horne-Zeilinger (GHZ) contradictions in many-qutrit systems was a long-standing theoretical question until its (affirmative) resolution in 2013.
 To enable experimental tests, we derive Mermin inequalities from concurrent observable sets identified in those proofs.
 These employ a weighted sum of observables, called M, in which every term has the chosen GHZ state as an eigenstate with eigenvalue unity.
 The quantum prediction for M is then just the number of concurrent observables, and this grows asymptotically as 2N/3 as the number of qutrits N→∞.
 The maximum classical value falls short for every N≥3, so that the quantum to classical ratio (starting at 1.5 when N=3) diverges exponentially (∼1.064N) as N→∞, where the system is in a Schrödinger-cat-like superposition of three macroscopically distinct states.

 Lawrence, Jay, "Mermin Inequalities for Perfect Correlations in Many-Qutrit Systems" (2017).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1908.